Pupil Premium

 Using pupil premium funding to improve teaching quality is the most effective way to improve outcomes for disadvantaged pupils.
 By doing so, schools will inevitably benefit non-eligible pupils as well.

-Our Pupil Premium review team are: The headteacher, Ms Boocker, the CLA lead, the safeguarding team (inlcuding learning mentors).
+Our Pupil Premium review team are: The headteacher, Ms Boocker, Ms Haigh, the CLA Lead, the Safeguarding Team (including Learning Mentors).